 Alcohol interacts with many common substances, like antidepressants and benzodiazepines.
 It is not recommended to take these substances with alcohol, because they can combine with the effects of alcohol and cause a health hazard.

 Differences in body composition, like body fat, can change how efficiently your body processes alcohol.
-People of Asian descent often lack a liver enzyme known as alcohol dehydrogenase (ADH), which leads to faster acetaldehyde (a toxic byproduct) buildup.

 Men tend to metabolize alcohol faster than women because they have more blood making up their total body mass on average.